jindrapetrik/jpexs-decompiler/README.md

 ```

 ### GIT recommended
 It is recommended to have [GIT] commandline executables installed.
-Building script uses GIT to include revision number in to the binary.
+Building script uses GIT to include revision number into the binary.
 (For Windows, you must enable Git in windows command line during installation.)

 ### Netbeans project